 Keeping Your Children Hydrated: A Parent's Guide

 In the hustle and bustle of daily life, it’s easy to overlook a fundamental aspect of our health: hydration.
 As adults, we often take for granted the importance of staying adequately hydrated.
-But did you know that children are even more susceptible to dehydration?
+But did you know that children are even more susceptible to dehydratio as their bodies are more vulnerable to fluid imbalances than adults?
 In this article, we’ll explore the significance of hydration for children, how to recognize signs of dehydration, and expert tips to ensure your little ones are getting enough fluids.

-Our bodies, regardless of age, are primarily composed of water, about 70 percent to be exact.
+Our bodies, regardless of age, are primarily composed of water, about 70% approximately.
 Water plays a vital role in various bodily functions, from regulating body temperature to aiding in digestion and waste elimination.
 The significance of staying hydrated cannot be stressed enough, especially for growing children.
 Throughout the day, kids lose water through sweat, breathing, and urination.
 To prevent the risks associated with dehydration, it’s crucial to replenish lost fluids.

 Dehydration Risks in Children